My Tasks

 This view provides access to the active tasks of the currently authenticated user.
 It organizes tasks in a tree structure, grouping them by their respective processes.

-The task tree features two root nodes: Assigned Tasks and Group Tasks.
 The Assigned Tasks node contains tasks where the user is the assignee, while the Group Tasks node includes tasks where the user is a candidate.

 Advanced Task List View